Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 Synthetic Cathinones

-These are a type of stimulants that have been legally sold as bath salts.
+These are a type of stimulant that have been legally sold as bath salts.
 They cause similar effects as MDMA and other amphetamines, producing euphoria, and make you feel more alert and talkative.
 They can cause nausea, chest pains, anxiety and high blood pressure.

-The Risks and Dangers of Pink Cocaine
+The Common Risks and Dangers of Pink Cocaine

 There are both physical and psychological side effects when taking pink cocaine.
 Knowing as well about the short- and long-term dangers of the drug can help you decide if it is worth the risk.